top of page

 Soils: Requires well-drained soil, but can be tolerant of sand, loam, or clay soils.

-Winterfat is a host species for 1 known native pollinator in the Cache Country area.
+• Winterfat is a host species for 1 known native pollinator in northern Utah.
 It also provides forage and cover for birds and mammals.